Atlanta Marriott Marquis: Features

 The 42nd floor features a concierge lounge, which is only accessible for the hotel's Premium Elite members and guests who stay in concierge level rooms.

+Media

 In the films The Hunger Games: Catching Fire and The Hunger Games: Mockingjay – Part 1, some scenes of the Capitol's tribute center were filmed here.
 Some scenes of the 2012 movie Flight were shot in the hotel as well.
 The atrium is also seen briefly in the 1986 movie Manhunter, and the 2023 film Ghosted.
 It made a brief appearance in a trailer for the 2017 movie Spider-Man: Homecoming.
 It was also used as the Time Variance Authority headquarters in the Disney+ series Loki.
 One of its venue hall was featured as a wedding reception in Ms. Marvel.